tmwlcx/CSE6250-Final-Project/README.md

 ***

-**Note:** Before you run either program, you must put the polysomnogram data (.edf files) in the ./scala/data _AND_ the data must have EEG, EMG, and ECG signals present.
+**Note:** Before you run either program, you must put the polysomnogram data (.edf files) in the ./scala/data folder _AND_ the data must have EEG, EMG, and ECG signals present.

 ## 1. Feature Engineering with Apache Spark
 Open a terminal in the root directory and run the following: